K1D77A/lunamech-matrix-api/README.md

 V2 is under active development while v1 is now in maintenance only mode.
 Currently v2 wraps every call in the spec, the spaces api and every call in the synapse admin api.

+The package is :lunamech-matrix-api/v2.
+## see api/v2/user-api.lisp for some thin wrappers
+## see api/v2/object-helpers.lisp for some Matrix object wrappers

-## see api/v2/<section>/api.lisp for classes
+## see api/v2/section you want/api.lisp for classes

-All api calls are instances of a class, simply create an instance with make-instance and then use `(call-api <your instance>)` to execute. txnId's are automatically added.
+All api calls are instances of a class, simply create an instance with make-instance and then use `(call-api <your instance>)` to execute. txnId's are automatically added, so dont fill that slot.
+Make sure that you always provide :connection as an initarg otherwise you will get an error.

 # v1
 ## See api/user-api